Arthritis: Know Big Side Effects Of Chemotherapy For Breast Cancer

 What is Arthritis?side effects of chemotherapy- Woman suffering from RA

 Arthritis is a condition that causes inflammation and pain in the joints, leading to stiffness and reduced mobility.
 It can result from various factors, including age, injury, and autoimmune disorders.
-For many breast cancer survivors, side effects of chemotherapy can trigger the development of arthritis, adding another layer of challenge to their recovery process.
+For many breast cancer survivors, side effects of chemo can trigger the development of arthritis, adding another layer of challenge to their recovery process.

 Types of Arthritis